nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 SSToKillPerCycle: (Default) 1
 F8 How many ss to kill before resetting

-GFSSNoReset: (Default) 0
+GFSSNoReset: (Default) false
 F8 Disables the reset of kill counts, useful for farming milestones.
-To use this setting, set GFToKillPerCycle to as many kills as required to clear SS 50, set SSToKillPerCycle to 50 and set GFSSNoReset to 1.
+To use this setting, set GFToKillPerCycle to as many kills as required to clear SS 50, set SSToKillPerCycle to 50 and set GFSSNoReset to true.

 GemFarmSleepAmount: (Default) 101
 Adds 1ms to the timers in gem farm for every 1 added here.
 10=10ms slower.